grantj-re3/FlindersMiniApps/sslcert_cpanel/README.md

 ### "Upload" the private key

 Convert to PEM format using passphrase.
+For **security reasons** the output of the command below should either not be stored or should stored in a secure password-protected and/or encrypted file.

 ```
 # Run this command under Linux, Unix or similar environment.